Clinics

 You need dozens, perhaps hundreds, of structures for your home or club layout.
 There's not enough time to scratchbuild them all, but building a kit to the instructions leaves you with a layout that looks more like a Walthers sales display and less like the unique railroad you are trying to present.
 Also, many of the spaces you have on your railroad are oddly shaped where a rectangular building won't fit.
 We'll discuss tips and tricks to help you build structures that fit your layout and will hopefully inspire you to customize your buildings to tell your railroad's story.

-• Introduction to Model Railroad Electronics - Speed Muller
+• Introduction to Model Railroading - John Larson

-• LEGO Trains and the Texas Brick Railroad - Mark Sykes
+• Building a Brick Railroad - Mark Sykes

-• Advanced Model Railroad Electronics - Speed Muller
+• Automating Model Railroad Structures - John Buckley